emoshape/emospark/README.md

 # README #

-This document helps you to configure your plugin and manage your own brdige with Emospark Cube.
+This document helps you to configure your plugin and manage your own custom brdige service with Emospark Cube.

 ### Main Components of Plugin :